viresh-ratnakar/exet/README.md

   does not support many crossword features (afaik) such as barred grids.
   The software will alert you if it is not able to provide a .puz download.
-- **Download Exolve file w/ solutions (exet-exolve-solved.html)**: Download an Exolve file that allows solvers to check/see solutions.
+- **Download Exolve file w/ solutions (exet-exolve-solved.html)**: Download an HTML file that uses Exolve and that allows solvers to check/see solutions.
+  Such files can also be opened by Exet from the "Open" menu and can be further edited.
+This might be useful, for example, when you want to edit an old crossword that you have deleted from Exet's limited local storage.
 - **Download Exolve file w/o solutions (exet-exolve-unsolved.html)**: Download
-  an Exolve file that does not allow solvers to check/see solutions.
+  an HTML file that uses Exolve and does not allow solvers to check/see solutions.
 - **Copy Exolve widget code w/ solutions 📋**: Copy (into the clipboard) embeddable Exolve widget HTML code (with solvers able to check/see solutions).
 - **Copy Exolve widget code w/o solutions 📋**: Copy (into the clipboard)